bjorntp/punktfiler/README.md

 # Dotfiles

-Dotfiles for my preferred i3 setup which is mostly made up of completed themes with minor changes.
+My dotfiles for my archinstall with Hyprland.

-For i3, alacritty, polybar & rofi
+Install stow and run the script to link the dotfiles.